protocollabs/maparo-std/doc/control-protocol.md

 ![image](images/control-time-measurement.svg)

-### Module Start
+### Measurement Start

 Used to start module on server.

-The module-start message is self-contained.
+The Measurement-start message is self-contained.
 All server actions depends on this message and are stateless.
 There is no need for the server to store information from previous rtt-request, info-request or any other messages.
 This behavior is intended.

-#### Module Start Request
+#### Measurement Start Request
 ```
 {
   # The Id identify the reply node uniquely.
 The id is generated in indentical